 Grout on a tile floor never seems to stay clean for long.
 It gradually changes from its initial white color to a greyish hue.
 This is because it’s porous, so it absorbs moisture and becomes discolored as a result.

-Here is How to Clean Tile Floor Grout Effectively
+Here is How to Clean Tile Floor & Grout Effectively

 What Will You Need to Clean the Grout?

 Get your supplies rounded up.
-Look to see if you’ll need to pick up something that you don’t have at home.
+Look to see if you’ll need to pick up something you don’t have at home.

 You’ll need this list of supplies: